jarusll/the-logs/index.md

 I am really excited about Mumbai Metro.
 Soon I will take my bike along in Metro to meet with the Bois.

+Couldn't really dockerize, I'll do it tomorrow.

+Very tired due to workout.

+Night friend

 # 2022-04-09

 ### Plan for today